 Importers into Canada that require a release of their goods prior to payment of taxes and are not currently under a customs broker bond require their own release of goods prior to payment of duties (Importer) bond.

-Licensed customs brokers operating in Canada require a Customs Broker License Bond.
+Licensed customs brokers operating in Canada require a Customs Broker License and Permit Bond.

 Non-resident persons and businesses registered for a Canadian Goods and Services Tax/Harmonized Sales Tax (GST/HST) account require a Non-Resident GST/HST Bond.

 Customs brokers that import goods to Canada on a temporary basis duty-free under the Temporary Importation (Tariff Item No. 9993.00.00) Regulations require a Temporary Importation of Goods (Customs Broker) Bond